anyfiddle/sysbox-pods-preview/README.md

 This will cause K8s to run the sysbox installation daemonset on all nodes labeled with `name=sysbox-deploy-k8s` in the prior step.
-The daemonset will "drop" Sysbox into the node and configure CRI-O appropriately (takes a few seconds).
-After this the daemonset will remain idle until deleted.
+The daemonset will "drop" Sysbox into the node and restart CRI-O. After this the daemonset will remain idle until deleted.

-Be sure to apply the `sysbox-rbac.yaml` before the `sysbox-deploy-k8s.yaml`, as otherwise K8s won't schedule the daemonset.
+**NOTE: The CRI-O restart is necessary in order for it to pick up the presence of the Sysbox runtime.
+Unfortunately this will temporarily disrupt all pods on the nodes where Sysbox is installed, for ~1 minute.
+For example the output of `kubectl get all --all-namespaces` will show errors on pods deployed on the affected nodes.
+After about 1 minute, those pods should return to "running" state.
+See the [troubleshooting doc](docs/troubleshoot.md) for more info.**

 3. Verify all is good: